scg-unibe-ch/ese2016-team3/documentation/srs.md

 The advertiser can specify multiple possible *visiting times* for enquiries.
 A visiting time is specified by a date, a start time and an end time.
 This is not mandatory.

-**NEW** User can choose between whether he wants to rent or sell his property and open an auction or decide on a fix price in the case of selling
+The advertiser can specify, whether he wants to sell or rent a real estate.

+If he chooses to sell real estate, he can sell it by *auction*.
+If he chooses so, he can specify the following parameters of the auction:

+- *start time* and *end time*
+- *start price*
+- *increment* of the price
+- *direct buy* price

 #### User roles

-**NEW** The application distinguishes two different user types: *premium* and *normal*.
+As already mentioned, the application distinguishes two different user types: *premium* and *normal*.

 The application behaves different for the different user roles as follows: